griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/03_understanding_tools.md

     from griptape.tools import DateTime
     ```

-* Hover over `DateTime` and choose `Ctrl+Click` (`Cmd+Click` on Mac).
+* Hover over `DateTime` and `Ctrl+Click` (`Cmd+Click` on Mac).
 This will open the DateTime class for Griptape in your editor.

     !!!tip
         In Visual Studio Code, you can navigate to the Definition of a class by using `Ctrl+Click` (`Cmd+Click` on Mac).
 Learn more in the [documentation](https://code.visualstudio.com/docs/editor/editingevolved#_go-to-definition).

     ![DateTime](assets/img/DateTime.png)

     As you can see in the editor, this is the DateTime class, ready for you to inspect.
-Jumping around between definitions of classes and functions you use is a very handy way to learn more about how tools are implement.
+Jumping around between definitions of classes and functions you use is a very handy way to learn more about how tools are implemented.
 10 stars - would highly recommend.

 ### Tool Structure